 Fascination with architecture and environmental design can start at a very young age—even in grade school, as any kid who likes 3-D puzzles, building toys, or working in the garden will tell you.
 But where can a student approaching college age have an opportunity to really explore the fields and see how they feel feel as career possibilities?

 There’s no better place than the DesignWorks Summer Academy offered by Ball State's College of Architecture and Planning (CAP).
-DesignWorks Academy 2015 will be held on June 21 - 27 and again on July 19 - 25, allowing you the flexibility to choose which session will work within your schedule.
-Each session will need to meet its minimum enrollment in order to proceed.
-Sessions not meeting the minimum enrollment may be canceled.
+DesignWorks Summer Academy 2017 will be held on July 9 - 21*. *DesignWorks Summer Academy will need to meet its minimum enrollment in order to proceed.
+If not meeting the minimum enrollment the academy may be canceled.